clandry94/agraph/README.md

 # agraph
-AGraph, is a graph based audio processing library for Go
+AGraph is a graph based audio processing library for Go